During these trying times of the Covid 19 pandemic it is important that we stay calm and follow the instructions set out by the Health professionals.

 What's New at the Danish Social Club

 In Denmark, there is a tradition called Fastelavn.
 Fastelavn is celebrated seven weeks before Easter Day.
-Therefore, Fastelavn this is year falls on Sunday February 11.
+Therefore, Fastelavn this year fell on Sunday February 23.
 But what is Fastelavn?

 Fastelavn is a carnival of sort, where kids dress up in costumes and go trick-or-treating.
 It is celebrated in daycare institutions, schools etc. While Fastelavn is mostly for children, as few adults dress up, you can experience that the students at the university also will celebrate Fastelavn by having Fastelavn Parties.

 Some say that Fastelavn is the Danish equivalent of Halloween, but while there are similarities, like kids dressing up in costumes, there are also many differences between the Danish Fastelavn and Halloween.

 Fastelavn is an old tradition and has deep cultural roots.
 It is based on the Roman Catholic tradition of celebrating the days before Lent.
 At Fastelavn, kids “knock the cat out of the barrel” with a bat.
 Or in Danish, “Slå katten af tønden”.
 In the old times, a black cat was literally put in a barrel as a symbol of evil and beaten to death.
 This was done to ward off evil.

 Nowadays, however, the barrel is filled with candy.
 When the kids knock the barrel, they compete to become “Cat Queen” and “Cat King”.
 “Cat Queen” is the one who knocks the bottom off the barrel so that the candy comes flushing out, while the person who becomes “Cat King” is the one who knocks the last remaining board off the barrel.